kimjev-webdev/kimpiffy/README.md

 <h3 id="67">4.
 Prohibited Uses</h3>

-* You may not use any content on this website for commercial purposes without prior written consent from Kim Jevon.
+* You may not use any content on this website for commercial purposes without prior written consent from Kim Piffy.
-* You may not copy, reproduce, or distribute content in any manner that could infringe on the intellectual property rights of Kim Jevon.
+* You may not copy, reproduce, or distribute content in any manner that could infringe on the intellectual property rights of Kim Piffy.
 * You may not use automated tools or bots to scrape, index, or otherwise extract content from this website.

 <h3 id="68">5.
 Trademark</h3>

-* The trademark logo displayed on this website are registered and unregistered trademarks of Kim Jevon.
+* The trademark logo displayed on this website are registered and unregistered trademarks of Kim Piffy.
 Nothing on this website grants any right to use any trademark without the prior written permission of the trademark owner.

 <h3 id="69">6.
 No Warranty</h3>

-* While every effort has been made to ensure the accuracy of the information provided on this website, Kim Jevon makes no representations or warranties regarding the accuracy, completeness, or reliability of any content on the site.
+* While every effort has been made to ensure the accuracy of the information provided on this website, Kim Piffy makes no representations or warranties regarding the accuracy, completeness, or reliability of any content on the site.
 * The website is provided "as is," and users access it at their own risk.

 <h2 id="70">Contact<h2>

-For any further information, queries & questions you can contact me directly: kimjevon.web@gmail.com
+For any further information, queries & questions you can contact me directly: kimPiffy.web@gmail.com